wlloyduw/SAAF/tutorial/README.md

 cd ..
 ```

-Now that you have all of the json files in a single directory, we can process them all into a report using the report compiler.
+Now that you have all of the JSON files in a single directory, we can process them all into a report using the report compiler.

 ```bash
 ./compile_results.py history/combined experiments/exampleExperiment.json